An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 - A dull thud.
 The physician will use a test called percussion, in which the chest is tapped lightly.
 A dull thud, instead of a hollow drum-like sound, indicates certain conditions that suggest pneumonia.
 These conditions include consolidation (in which the lung becomes filled with fluid and pus) and pleural effusion (fluid build-up in the space between the lungs and the lining around it).

-A pulse oximetry test can help determine if a patient needs hospital care.
-A simple test using a device on the fingertip or earlobe, this determines the amount of oxygen in the blood.
+A pulse oximetry test can help determine if a person needs hospital care.
+A simple test using a device on the fingertip or earlobe, determines the amount of oxygen in the blood.

 Although viral pneumonia accounts for more than a third of CAP cases, it can sometimes be difficult to determine if the pneumonia is viral or bacterial in origin.